MichelNivard/awesome-complex-trait-genetics/README.md

 - [FactorGO](https://github.com/mancusolab/FactorGo) FactorGo is a scalable variational factor analysis model that learns pleiotropic factors using GWAS summary statistics!
 - [GNA](https://github.com/GenomicNetworkAnalysis/GNA) GNA is an R package for performing network analysis of genetic overlap derived from GWAS summary statistics
 - [partialLDSC](https://github.com/GEMINI-multimorbidity/partialLDSC) is an R-package to estimate partial genetic correlations from GWAS summary statistics, and compare them to their unadjusted counterparts, to quantify the contribution of a given confounder in explaining genetic similarity between conditions.

+these tools also give you the % of SNPs that is pleiotropic:
+- [bivarite MiXeR](https://github.com/precimed/mixer) Bivariate causal mixture model (MiXeR) is a tool designed to estimate the degree of genetic overlap and shared causal variants between two traits.
+- [trivariate MiXeR](https://github.com/precimed/mix3r) Trivariate causal mixture model (MiXeR) is a tool designed to estimate the degree of genetic overlap and shared causal variants between three traits.

 **Raw data based:**